ofelcan164/API/sections/uploads.md

 Upload File Chunks
 -------------------

-First, split your file into 5 MB or less chunks.
+First, split your file into chunks.
+Chunk size is up to you but must be 5 MB or less in size.
+If you attempt to upload a chunk larger than 5 MB you'll receive an error.
 Then:

 * `POST /upload_jobs/<upload_id>/files/<asset_id>/chunks/1.json` uploads a file chunk.
 The last number is the chunk number.
 This is used, to determine the order to reassemble the chunks on the server.
 So the next chunk would be `POST /upload_jobs/<upload_id>/files/<asset_id>/chunks/2.json`.
 The request body should be the binary data of the chunk.
 Make sure to set the Content-Length header.
 The Content-Type header should be `application/octet-stream`

-Chunk size is up to you, up to 5 MB in size.
-If you attempt to upload a chunk larger than 5 MB you'll receive an error.

 POST requests to the chunk endpoint will return the following response codes: